These valuable habitats cover 5% of Northamptonshire and 7% of Bedfordshire and Cambridgeshire and are a vital part of our countryside.

 They are of huge importance to threatened wildlife, such as the black hairstreak butterfly, noctule bat and lapwing.

-Because nature reserves and legally protected areas may be small and often disconnected, these wildlife sites complement them by providing extra buffers around or corridors between them, allowing wildlife to move across our countryside and better survive.
+Because nature reserves and legally protected areas may be small and often disconnected, these wildlife sites complement them by providing extra buffers around or corridors between them, building a nature recovery network that allows wildlife to move across our countryside and better survive.

 How we help landowners